Myrtle Mountain

 Myrtle Mountain is best known for the Myrtle Mountain Lookout on Myrtle Mountain Road, which sits within the South East Forest National Park and offers sweeping views across Bega Valley farmland, the Candelo and Wolumla hills, and the surrounding escarpment.
 The locality appeals to those seeking a quiet bush lifestyle within a short drive of the coastal towns of Tathra and Bermagui, and the larger service town of Bega.
 Residents are entirely car-dependent, with Bega providing the nearest schools, supermarkets, hospitals, and essential services.

-Myrtle Mountain falls under postcode 2550 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Monaro electorate.
+Myrtle Mountain falls under postcode 2550 and is governed by the Bega Valley Council (Local Government Area).
+For federal elections, residents vote in the electorate of Eden-Monaro, while state elections fall under the Monaro electorate.

 Postcode